Award for Excellence in Public Education

 Other Special Requirements: The Committee Chair of the committee will work with nominators to ensure a complete nomination.
 Nominators are encouraged to contact the Chair by November 1, 2013 to begin this process.

 Selection or Evaluation Criteria: Nominations are reviewed individually by members of the SAA Excellence in Public Education Award Committee who select a recipient based on the following criteria: public impact, creativity in programming, leadership, and promotion of archaeological ethics.

 Committee Deliberation Process (e.g. dates, venue): After reviewing all nominations individually, committee members meet electronically and/or via telephone conference after the submission deadline has passed to select the winner.

-Nature of Award (e.g. monetary, medal, symposium): The awardee is recognized by the SAA through a plaque presented at the annual meeting, a citation in The Archaeological Record, and a citation on the SAA Website with a link for recipients to use.
+Nature of Award (e.g. monetary, medal, symposium): The awardee is recognized by the SAA through a plaque presented during the business meeting held at the Annual Meeting, a citation in The SAA Archaeological Record, and acknowledgment on the awards page of the SAA Website.

-2012 The Education Outreach Program of the Office of Archaeological Studies - community and public programming
+2012 The Education Outreach Program of the Office of Archaeological Studies (Community)

 For its leadership in archaeology education, including its interactive programs for sharing archaeology throughout the state and engaging New Mexicans in protecting the archaeological record, we proudly present this award to the Education Outreach Program of the Office of Archaeological Studies.

 2009 Center for American Archaeology, Kampsville, Illinois (Institution)

 2008 Texas Beyond History: The Virtual Museum of Texas' Cultural Heritage (Media and Information Technology)